9 Ways to Fix Your Environment for a Sleep Conducive Bedroom

 Are you finding it hard to fall asleep?
 As a med student, you have a lot of work during the day.
 And all you want to do when you get home is eat and sleep.
 Having a sleep-conducive bedroom is the key.
 Here are some tips for better sleep.

 If your bedroom is not well organized for optimum sleep, you will find yourself getting little or no sleep at all.

 How you treat your bedroom is very important to the quality of sleep you get overall.
-You need a sleep conducive bedroom to get the job done.
+You need a sleep-conducive bedroom to get the job done.

-The state of your bedroom will determine how long and how good you sleep.
+The state of your bedroom will determine how long and how well you sleep.
 How so, you ask?
 Here are 9 ways to work on your sleep environment to make sure you are getting enough rest:

 1. Paint your Room

-It has been scientifically proven that the colors blue, green and yellow are soothing colors that help you sleep better.
+It has been scientifically proven that the colors blue, green, and yellow are soothing colors that help you sleep better.
 They have a way of relaxing the mind and keeping you calm.
 These are perfect states for the body to fall asleep.

 2. Associate your Bedroom with Sleep